Nothing says ‘Fall’ like pumpkin. Pumpkin pie, pumpkin spice lattes, and yes – even Keto Pumpkin Cheesecake Balls.

-Most recipes I found online for pumpkin cheesecake balls (or ‘bites’) call for confectioner’s sugar, graham crackers, and even white chocolate. #allthecarbs
+Most recipes I found online for pumpkin cheesecake balls or pumpkin cheesecake bites call for confectioners’ sugar, graham crackers, and even white chocolate. #allthecarbs

 This fall, I knew it was time to develop a healthy version that my family could enjoy, without me worrying about them eating too much sugar.

-For the pumpkin puree, you can use canned pumpkin.
+For the pumpkin puree, you can use canned pumpkins.
 Just make sure it lists pumpkin on the ingredients and nothing else.
-(You may find some brands add sugar or other unnecessary additives.)
+You may find some brands add sugar or other unnecessary additives.

 Rather stick to pure pumpkin, and add your own spices and low-carb sweetener.

-If you’d prefer, you can make your own pumpkin puree for these pumpkin cheesecake balls.
+If you’d prefer, you can make your own pumpkin puree for these pumpkin cheesecake bites.
 It’s really simple!

 You can make pumpkin puree by baking the pumpkin in the oven, boiling it on the stove, or steaming it.